HealthyCanning.com wants to point people towards information on canning that is safe and healthy in all aspects, both short-term and long-term.

 We’ll also point out how the recipes evolved, when that knowledge is available.

-GOAL FOUR: Science over gut-feeling or tradition
+GOAL FIVE: Science over gut-feeling or tradition

-Always let current science based on current research, as provided by reputable experts in the home canning field, rule over opinion and habit.
+We will always let current science based on current research, as provided by reputable experts in the home canning field, rule over opinion and habit.

 Healthycanning.com’s principles